What are Knowledge Areas?

 - Articulate ways that social diversity shapes attitudes and values affecting the respect and equality of others.

-K7: Physical & Natural World
+Knowledge Area 7: Physical & Natural World (PNW)

 The Physical & Natural World (PNW) perspective introduces the core practice of science: generating testable explanations.
 Students will be introduced to fundamental scientific concepts and will engage in scientific practices.
 Courses are approved for the PNW Knowledge Area based on their capacity to offer students opportunities to attain the learning outcomes below.